Nusky-cloud/ebi-masterdata-person-api/README.md

-# REST API for person management
+# REST API for EBI person management

-This repository contains the REST API for person management.
+This repository contains the REST API for EBI person management.
 You can create, update, fetch and delete person data using this REST API.
 Also there is a web front-end and a command line client which uses this REST API.

 1) Web frontend        - https://github.com/Nusky-cloud/ebi-person-management-ui.git
 2) Command line client - https://github.com/Nusky-cloud/ebi-person-management-cli.git